Coffee gets a bad rap in the world of stocks and shares ISAs. I think that's a bit unfair though.

 ...But why coffee?
 There are much more outlandish expenditures we could surely forego.

-Smart watches, pets and canned cocktails were all included in the CPI inflation basket this year due to their popularity but we aren’t inundated with messages around the financial perils of Fitbits or Yorkshire terriers.
+Sports bras, meat-free sausages and pet collars were all included in the CPI inflation basket this tax year due to their popularity but we aren't inundated with messages around the financial perils of veggie bangers or pampered pooches.

 It's got a ‘hey fellow kids' ring to it, especially when there are normally a few nods to avocado on toast thrown in for good luck.